jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 * You will need an additional virtual machine with Ubuntu Server 20.04 installed
 * You will need to make sure the `vim` program is installed on Ubuntu 20.04
 * You will need to make sure the the `nano` program is installed on Ubuntu 20.04
-* You will need to clone your private Git repo to the Ubuntu Server virtual machine in the home directory
 * You will need to clone the Textbook source code to the Ubuntu Server virtual machine in the home directory
 * You will need to install the program ```vimtutor```
   * On Ubuntu by typing ```sudo apt-get install vim vim-runtime vim-gtk```